Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Experiments

-For teleoperated data collection, as shown in Fig.~\ref{fig:ex_data_collection}, we execute the water task twice under each of five lighting conditions (red, blue, green, white, rgbw), yielding 10 demonstrations.
-The primary training object is a polyurethane block, and the operator can adapt motions to visibility while bilateral control provides consistent force feedback.

-For autonomous evaluation, we test all eight lighting conditions, including the dynamic \emph{changing} mode and two unseen colors (cyan, purple).
-To assess appearance generalization, we additionally evaluate: (a) a black rubber block, (b) a blue sponge, and (c) bubbles around the polyurethane block as shown in Fig.~\ref{fig:un-env}.
-Each configuration is evaluated over 5 autonomous rollouts and considered successful if the object ends inside the basket without being dropped.
+To test robustness beyond the training object and scene, we additionally evaluate (a) a black rubber block, (b) a blue sponge, and (c) bubbles around the polyurethane block (Fig.~\ref{fig:task_overview}).
+These settings are evaluated under the same eight lighting modes with the same success criterion.